ges0909/best-practices/best-practices.md

 ## Why should I use Dto's

 Dto's separate the aspects of persistence (entity) from the aspects of transfer (Dto).
+They follow the principle of _Separation of Concerns_.
 As developer you get full control over what will be visible outside your REST service.
-That's good:exclamation:
+That's good!

 Don't add methods with business logic to Dto's.